kaiserliche/Telco_Customer_Churn/environment_setup.md

 5. **Troubleshooting**:
 - If you encounter conflicts in conda, try installing packages one at a time
-- For Airflow, ensure you're using a compatible Python version (3.8-3.11)
+- For Airflow, ensure you're using a compatible Python version (3.8-3.12)
 - XGBoost may require additional setup for GPU support
+- There maybe some issue on openpyxl installation.
+Do it manually if occurs.